-Function Indirect addressing mode with the Program Counter as the source register may produce as the source operand, the instruction that follows immediately does not get executed.
+When using the indirect addressing mode in an instruction with the Program Counter (PC) as the source operand, the instruction that follows immediately does not get executed.
 For example in the code below, the ADD instruction does not get executed.